trevorbehnke/trevorbehnke/README.md

 ### Hi there 👋

-- I'm a front end engineer currently focusing on building single page applications with React.
+- I'm currently building single page applications using React on the frontend with MongoDB or Firebase for the backend.